$S^1$-equivariant bordism, invariant metrics of positive scalar curvature, and rigidity of elliptic genera: Introduction

 \begin{theorem} Let \(M\) be a Spin-manifold with a non-trivial \(S^1\)-action.
 Then \(\hat{A}(M)=0\). \end{theorem}

 The proofs of the above results are based on a generalization (Theorem \ref{sec:more-results}) of the bordism principle proved by Hanke \cite{MR2376283} to \(S^1\)-manifolds with fixed points.
-When this is established the theorems follow from the fact that our generators of the second type of \(\Omega_{\geq 4, *}^{G,S^1}[\frac{1}{2}]\) admit invariant metrics of positive scalar curvature and the existence results from \cite{wiemeler15:_circl} for semi-free \(S^1\)-manifolds.
+When this has been established the theorems follow from the fact that generalized Bott manifolds admit invariant metrics of positive scalar curvature and the existence results from \cite{wiemeler15:_circl} for semi-free \(S^1\)-manifolds.

 This paper is organized as follows.
-In Sections \ref{sec:unitary} and \ref{sec:spin_case} we prove Theorem~\ref{sec:introduction-3} for manifolds satisfying Condition C. Then in Section \ref{sec:not_con_c} we generalize these results to manifolds not satisfying Condition C. This completes the proof of Theorem~\ref{sec:introduction-3}.
+In Sections \ref{sec:unitary} and \ref{sec:Spin_case} we prove Theorem~\ref{sec:introduction-3} for manifolds satisfying Condition C. Then in Section \ref{sec:not_con_c} we generalize these results to manifolds not satisfying Condition C. This completes the proof of Theorem~\ref{sec:introduction-3}.

-Then we turn to the existence question for invariant metrics of positive scalar curvature on \(S^1\)-manifolds.
+We next turn to the existence question for invariant metrics of positive scalar curvature on \(S^1\)-manifolds.
 In Section~\ref{sec:resolv} we generalize the bordism principle of Hanke \cite{MR2376283} to \(S^1\)-manifolds with fixed points.
 Then in Section~\ref{sec:loc_sym_are_gen} we show that, under mild assumptions on the isotropy groups of the codimension-two singular strata, normally symmetric metrics are dense in all invariant metrics on an \(S^1\)-manifold with respect to the \(C^2\)-topology.
 Here normally symmetric metrics are metrics which are invariant under certain extra \(S^1\)-symmetries which are defined on small neighborhoods of the codimension-two singular strata.
-In Section~\ref{sec:obstruction} we introduce our obstruction \(\hat{A}_{S^1}\) to invariant metrics of positive scalar curvature on spin \(S^1\)-manifolds with actions of even type.
+In Section~\ref{sec:obstruction} we introduce our obstruction \(\hat{A}_{S^1}\) to invariant metrics of positive scalar curvature on Spin \(S^1\)-manifolds with actions of even type.
 Then in Section~\ref{sec:atiyah_hirzebruch} we complete the proof of our existence results for metrics of positive scalar curvature on \(S^1\)-manifolds.
 Moreover, we give a new proof of the above mentioned result of Atiyah and Hirzebruch using our results.

 In the last Section~\ref{sec:rigidity} we give a proof of the rigidity of elliptic genera based on our Theorem~\ref{sec:introduction-3}.